uninicol/TBDM-CEUR-WS/tableau-bi/README.md

+# Tableau BI for ceur_ws
+You can either:
+1. Open our pre-build ceur_ws dashboard on your local Tableau Desktop, or
+2. Run your own Tableau queries on the ceur_ws data by connecting your local Tableau Desktop and Tableau Prep Builder to our ceur_ws collections on MongoDB Atlas.

-## Open pre-build ceur_ws dashboard in Tableau Desktop
+## 1 Open pre-build ceur_ws dashboard in Tableau Desktop

 ### 1. Clone repository
 - Clone this repository "https://github.com/AronOehrli/TBDM-CEUR-WS.git"